microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 #### Bugs fixed
 - _download_azure_file_share should return str
 - When ingress call gunicorn met timeout, we should not return 200.
+- Pin azureml-rag version to 0.2.30.2
+- Upgrade golang.org/x/net from 0.17.0 to 0.23.0 to fix vulnerability

 ### 20240429.v8